Fracture of the bat. The roar of the crowd. The smell of ballpark franks, and we’re not just talking about the Thomas variety.

 Many may laugh at this crazy oddballs team, but everything is authentic for those in Cleveland and northeastern Ohio.

-It was not until the release of the second film that the Cleveland Indians finally came out of their 30-year decline.
+It was not until the second film’s release that the Cleveland Indians finally emerged from their 30-year decline.
 Some will say it was a new court.

 Even more superstitious (baseball fans), others may refer to Rick “Wild Thing” Vaughn’s kingship and swagger, as noted by Charlie Sheen.
 (Interesting fact: Sheen was a high school star.)
 No matter what, the terrible times of the past, and let’s hope, because of one of these emerging films, will stay there.